r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 </div>

 ### Gate
-Select each step to play it or not.
+Select each step to play.
 It can be changed at any time and its value is stored automatically in the corresponding snapshot.
 The steps available depend on the number of steps selected in the snapshot.

 ### Note (Pitch)
 Select the value of the note on each step.
 It can be changed at any time and its value is stored automatically in the corresponding snapshot.
 The steps available depend on the number of steps selected in the snapshot.
 Press the **Note** button to display the  note values.
 Press the **zoom** button :mag: to expand the faders so you can more easily input a note value.